scikit-hep/pyhf/.github/ISSUE_TEMPLATE/bug-report.md

 # Steps to Reproduce

 Detail your environment and the commands that you are executing to generate the bug.
 If you have a large program please make a [Gist](https://gist.github.com/) and link it here.
+Additionally attach any screen shots as needed.

 # Checklist